Henry Darwin

 Henry Galton Darwin CMG (6 November 1929 – 17 September 1992) was a British lawyer and diplomat specialising in international law.

 Biography

 Darwin was born in Edinburgh, the second son (of four) and third child (of five) of the physicist Sir Charles Galton Darwin and his wife Katharine Pember, a mathematician.
 He was a great-grandson of the naturalist Charles Darwin.
-In 1958 he married Jane Christie, an English teacher; they had three daughters:
+Educated at Marlborough College and Trinity College, Cambridge, in 1958 he married Jane Christie, an English teacher; they had three daughters: